vishalsingha/Colorme/README.md

 # To Do list
 - [x] Model Training
 - [x] Deployment through flask
-- [x] Conversion regular tensoflow to tflite and deploy
+- [x] Conversion of regular tensoflow to tflite and deploy
 - [ ] Deployment via docker